vsakkas/furigana.it/README.md

 Add furigana to any Japanese webpage.

+## Features

+- Annotates Japanese text on demand
+- Correct okurigana handling
+- Selectable and copyable annotated text
+- No tracking or analytics

+## Installation

+> Coming to Firefox Add-ons.
+For now, see `Development` section.

+## Usage

+Right-click any Japanese webpage and select **Add furigana**.

 ## Development

-1. Clone the repo
+1. Clone this repository
-2. Open Firefox → `about:debugging` → This Firefox → Load Temporary Add-on
+2. Open Firefox and navigate to `about:debugging`
+3. Click **This Firefox** → **Load Temporary Add-on**
-3. Select `manifest.json`
+4. Select `manifest.json`

 ## License